WileTheCoyote/CSCI-4830/Feeding-Indicator-Project/README.md

    callback function can turn the light to green in any light cycle, including green.
 A bouncetime parameter will be set to keep the sensor from being triggered more than once in a 30 second time frame.

-   Green - Dog is happy - "Has just recently been fed"
-   <br /> Orange - Dog is hungry - "Has not been fed for 12 hours"
-   <br /> Red - Dog is Starving - " Has not been fed for 24 hours"
+    Green - Dog is happy - "Has just recently been fed" Orange - Dog is hungry - "Has not been fed for 12 hours" Red - Dog is Starving - " Has not been fed for 24 hours"

 Possible Extra Features:
-   <br /> Could attach a speaker to siren after light has been red for 12 hours
-   <br /> Could attach WiFi dongle to send text alert for similar circumstance
+    Could attach a speaker to siren after light has been red for 12 hours Could attach WiFi dongle to send text alert for similar circumstance